reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 ## Impact Summary for 2018
 A total of <a style="color:blue"><b>13 PRs were merged </b> </a> in as a result of the 2018 sprint:
 - 4 were merged at the sprint
-- 4 were updated and merged post-sprint by attendees who submitted of their own accord, without any follow-up.
+- 3 were updated and merged post-sprint by attendees who submitted of their own accord, without any follow-up.
 - Follow up was initiated with the contributors who had begun work on the remaining 12 open PRs.
 Most contributors were non-responsive, and these additional PRs were handled by the sprint organizer (me) or other members of the WiMLDS meetup group.

 ## Impact Summary for 2017
 In 2017, <a style="color:blue"><b> **5** PRs were merged in </b> </a>:
 - 4 PRs were merged at the sprint
-- 1 PR was merged post-sprint
+- 1 PR was merged post-sprint without any follow-up
   - The PR merged post-sprint was by [Sergul Aydore](https://twitter.com/sergulaydore).
 After participating in this sprint in March of 2017, Sergul then went on to participate in the [August 2018 scikit-learn sprint](http://gael-varoquaux.info/programming/sprint-on-scikit-learn-in-paris-and-austin.html) in Paris.
+- No follow-up of open PRs was conducted.

 ## Scikit-learn Issues and PRs
 This is a list of issues that were resolved and PRs that were opened/closed/merged in: